Pryaxis/TShock/docs/README.md

 ## Installing TShock

-TShock supports any system that .NET 6 supports, except for Apple Silicon.
-You should be able to run TShock on x86, x86_64, arm32, and arm64 on macOS, Windows, or Linux.
-TShock has also been used successfully on an unofficial port of TShock to FreeBSD using an unofficial version of .NET 6.
+TShock supports any system that .NET 6 supports.
+You should be able to run TShock on x86, x86_64, arm32, arm64, and arm64e on macOS, Windows, or Linux.
+TShock has also been used successfully on FreeBSD, using an unofficial version of .NET.

 Generally, TShock needs at least 1GB of memory, but alternative tile providers may be able to lower the minimum memory threshold.
+You also need a reasonably powerful computer.
+Raspberry Pi 4 has been used for very small servers, but in-practice, we suggest something more powerful.

 1. If you're on Windows 10 or another operating system, install the [.NET Runtime version 6.x](https://dotnet.microsoft.com/en-us/download/dotnet/6.0) or the .NET SDK 6.x if you're intending to build and develop plugins.
 If you're on Windows 11 22H2 or later, you probably already have .NET 6 installed.